lazzarello/awesome-crypto-art/README.md

 - The authors and contributors will not and cannot be held liable for any actions you take as a result of anything you read in this publication
 - No representations or warranties are made with respect to the accuracy or completeness of the content of this entire publication, including any links to other sites.
 The links provided are maintained by their respective organizations and those organizations are solely responsible for their content.
 All information presented in this publication is provided **‘as is’**, **without warranty of any kind**, **expressed or implied**.

-If you do not agree to this disclaimer, the please do not use this publication.
+If you do not agree to this disclaimer, then please do not use this publication.

 ## Artists